ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/advanced-important-widgets/calendar-widget/property-method-and-event-summary/calendarproperties.html.markdown

 <td width="48">
 </td>
 <td width="746">
   Indicates whether a click action on a Widget should trigger a Drill Down on any other Widgets that a) share the same Data Source and b) whose Listen property is set.
-Read the [Broadcast](/developers/user-guide/product-guide/advanced-features/data-integration-reporting-dashboards/data-section-properties/broadcast) section for more details.
+Read the <a href="/developers/user-guide/product-guide/advanced-features/data-integration-reporting-dashboards/data-section-properties/broadcast">Broadcast</a> section for more details.

 </td>
 </tr>